fonoster/routr/CONNECT.md

 }
 ```

-Numbers represent virtual numbers used to route calls from/to the PSTN via a Trunk.
+Numbers represent virtual numbers that route calls from/to the PSTN via a Trunk.

 ```json
 {